 Bachelor of Science in Nutrition and Exercise Physiology from WSU

 Bachelor of Science in Exercise Science/Physiology from another university

 Bachelor of Science in Human Nutrition/Dietetics from another university

 The following prerequisite undergraduate college courses are also required.
 As a general rule, all prerequisite coursework should be no more than seven years old at the time of application.
 However, each situation is reviewed on an individual basis.
 Please contact our Academic Coordinator at firstname.lastname@example.org for more information.

 - Human Physiology

 - Human Nutrition

 - Public Speaking

-All students admitted into the M.S.
-CPD program are required to have either the ACSM-CEP or EP-C credential, or take the departmental exam that assesses the student’s exercise physiology knowledge, skills, and abilities as defined by the ACSM certification criterion.
+All students admitted into the MS CPD program are required to have either the ACSM EP-C or ACSM-CEP credential, or take the departmental exercise exam that assesses the student’s exercise physiology knowledge, skills, and abilities as defined by the American College of Sports Medicine certification criterion.